alfjl/42HN_Cpp_02/README.md

 Because of the complexity of the language, the students code has to comply with the C++98 standard.
 From Module 02 to Module 08, the classes must be designed in the Orthodox Canonical Form, except when explicitely stated otherwise.

 **C++ module 02** introduces the learner to fundamental concepts like ad-hoc polymorphism, operator overloading and the Orthodox Canonical class form.
-Further, the idea of fixed-point numbers are introduced and compared with integers and floating point numbers.
+Further, the idea of fixed-point numbers is introduced and compared with integers and floating point numbers.

 ## Description